Paul Daniels: Personal life

 Daniels married his first wife, Jacqueline Skipworth (born 1942), in 1960; she was 17 and he was 21.
 They had three sons together: Gary, Paul, and magician Martin.
 All three sons occasionally appeared on The Paul Daniels Magic Show in varying capacities.
 Daniels's father often made props for the show, such as wooden boxes for the Selbit Sawing illusion, whilst his mother sewed the stage curtains for his theatre tours.

 Daniels married his second wife, long-time assistant Debbie McGee, on 2 April 1988 in Buckinghamshire.
 The couple met in London in May 1979 during rehearsals for Daniels's summer season show in Great Yarmouth that year.
 McGee went on to work with Daniels in his 1980 summer show in Bournemouth and then his London stage show It's Magic before being offered the role of assistant in his long-running television series.
 Their relationship gradually became more established, and he proposed in 1987.
 When they married, he was 50 and she was 29.
 Early in their marriage, they lived in a house in Denham that once belonged to Roger Moore.
 In 1998, they moved to a house on the banks of the River Thames in Wargrave, Berkshire.

-Daniels's autobiography, Under No Illusion, includes descriptions of his and McGee's sex life: "I was writing and needed to concentrate, so I had a 'Do Not Disturb' sign on my back.
+Daniels's 2000 autobiography, Under No Illusion, includes descriptions of his and McGee's sex life: "I was writing and needed to concentrate, so I had a 'Do Not Disturb' sign on my back.
 Eventually I went to bed and Debbie was lying stark naked on the bed – eat your heart out fellas!
 She was wearing the sort of sleeping blindfold you get on long-haul flights.
 Printed on it was 'Do Not Disturb'.
 But further down her body she had a sign that said 'Disturb'!"

-Daniels also wrote in the book that he had, as of 2000, sexual relations with more than 300 women.
+Daniels also wrote in the book that he had had sex with more than 300 women.
 He said that he had a "passionate" encounter with a schoolgirl hitch-hiker in 1969 when he was aged 30, though he ejected her from the car upon realising her age.

 Daniels maintained a website that included personal information, a detailed blog, and podcasts.

 In 2012, Daniels cut off his left index finger and the tip of his ring finger in an accident with a circular saw, in the garden shed of his Wargrave home.
 He drove himself from his home to hospital in Henley-on-Thames, where the index finger was reattached.